withanage/OMP_KNV_Plugin/README.md

 * 1 XML file containing metadata (ONIX-XML format)
 * 1 XML file containing metadata (local XML scheme defined by KNV)

-Administration and maintenance of metadata can be realised by the use of the Open Monograph Press (OMP).
-Since OMP is not able to export ONIX- and KNV-XML files, it is necessary to create a tool which can provide those files.
-The Metadata-Export Tool reads metadata entered into OMP and converts it into the two XML formats required by KNV.
-For metadata **not** entered into OMP, the tool provides extra form-based input masks.
+In our use case, administration and maintenance of metadata is done in the Open Monograph Press (OMP)(Link).
+Since OMP is not able to export ONIX- and KNV-XML formats as defined by KNV, the Metadata-Export Tool reads metadata entered into OMP and converts it into the two XML formats required by KNV.
+The tool provides extra form-based input masks for metadata which can not be entered into OMP.

 The Metadata-Export Tool should be web-based and should be able to validate metadata and to export XML files.